johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 different grammatical notations than this document (which uses ABNF from
 {{RFC5234}}).

-Per the grammar above, servers SHOULD NOT produce nameless cookies (i.e., an empty cookie-name) as such cookies may be unpredictably serialized by user agents when sent back to the server.
+Per the grammar above, servers MUST NOT produce nameless cookies (i.e., an empty cookie-name) as such cookies may be unpredictably serialized by user agents when sent back to the server.